L-Tyrosine for Weight Loss: Evaluating Its Effectiveness & Health Benefits

 Supplementing with tyrosine can cause increased catecholamine synthesis – especially in people who have lower levels of dopamine or whose levels are depleted by extreme stress.

-How to Get Enough L-Tyrosine & Phenylalanine Naturally
+How To Get Enough L-Tyrosine & Phenylalanine Naturally

 Although our bodies can produce l-tyrosine, we need an essential amino acid called phenylalanine to do so.
 Luckily, phenylalanine can be found in food such as chicken, nuts, beans, milk, and cheese so supplementation is usually not necessary but in rare cases, some people can’t process phenylalanine so additional l-tyrosine supplementation may be recommended.